GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x Is Not a Function/text.md

 }
 ```

-As you might imagine this results in a `"x" Is Not a Function TypeError` output:
+As you might imagine this results in a `X Is Not a Function TypeError` output:

 ```
 [EXPLICIT] TypeError: My String is not a function